Introduction to Plasmic

 How does Plasmic integrate into a codebase?

 What you build in Plasmic can be consumed flexibly.
 The most common use case is consuming Plasmic designs like CMS content over an API, but you can also generate code into your codebase, or even publish pages to platforms like Shopify.
-Plasmic ultimately aims to be the most versatile builder and integrate into any environment.
+Plasmic aims to be versatile and integrate into any environment.

 You leverage your existing SEO, analytics, core user flows, hosting, CI/CD, and other infrastructure.
 For anything with non-trivial interactivity, all the logic/behavior—state bindings, event handlers, etc.—are all done from your own code.